International sanctions during the Russian invasion of Ukraine: United Arab Emirates

 Lured by the United Arab Emirates' flexible visa program, many wealthy Russians moved their money to the UAE.
 Property purchases in Dubai by Russians surged by 67% in the first three months of 2022.
 Around 200,000 Russians were estimated to have left the country in the first 10 days of the war.
 Investigations revealed that private jets and yachts belonging to sanctioned Russian oligarchs and billionaires were found in places like Dubai and the Maldives.
 A number of private jets belonging to sanctioned Russians were also tracked flying back and forth between Moscow and Tel Aviv, and between Russia and Dubai.
 Some Russians also began to utilize the UAE's "golden visa" program, which could allow these oligarchs to live, work, and study in the UAE with full ownership of their business.

 In May 2022, European Parliament members suggested that the UAE should be blacklisted for allowing sanctioned Russian oligarchs and other officials to invest in properties and businesses in Dubai.

-A Russian oligarch, Andrey Melnichenko was sanctioned by the European Union in March 2022, after claims that he attended a meeting with Putin on the day of the invasion.
+A Russian oligarch, Andrey Melnichenko was sanctioned by the European Union (EU) in March 2022, after claims that he attended a meeting with Putin on the day of the invasion.
 Following the sanctions, Italian authorities seized Melnichenko's $600 million Sailing Yacht A. Another yacht belonging to him, the $300 million Motor Yacht A was identified parked in a port in Ras al-Khaimah in the UAE.
 A $350 million Boeing 787 Dreamliner private jet belonging to Roman Abramovich was also grounded in Dubai.
 The US Department of Justice has an order from a US federal judge to seize the jet.
 Politicians and campaigners, including Danish MEP Kira Marie Peter-Hansen and campaigner Bill Browder, called for the UAE to be blacklisted for allowing the flow of "dirty money" and acting as a refuge for sanctioned Russians.

 On 23 June 2022, the Madame Gu superyacht, owned by sanctioned billionaire Andrey Skoch, was reported to have been docked at Port Rashid in Dubai since 25 March.
 It was designated as sanctioned property by the US.
 In June 2022, Russia's wealthiest oligarch, Vladimir Potanin moved his $300 million superyacht, Nirvana, to Dubai.
 Potanin was not sanctioned at the time, and the move to shift the luxury superyacht to Dubai's Port Rashid was a precautionary measure.

-An investigation by the Energy Intelligence revealed that UAE-based companies are marketing Russia's oil to escape European and international sanctions.
-EU sanctions forced traditional players such as Vitol, Trafigura and Glencore out of the market.
-As western sanctions ramped up, many new names appeared on shipping lists as cranes for Russian crude, some of which appear to have been incorporated in the UAE.

 The United Arab Emirates defends its stance on sanctions targeting Russian individuals by stating that it remains neutral and has not imposed sanctions.
 The UAE stated that its state policy complies with the international rights norms, stipulated by the United Nations Organization, which has not imposed any sanctions.